 22. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible to avoid duplication.
-We plan to consider the findings of the work of internal audit as part of our planning process to minimise duplication of effort and to ensure the total resource is used efficiently or effectively.
+We seek to use the work of internal audit wherever possible to avoid duplication.
+We do not plan to use the work of internal audit for our financial statements audit work.
+However, we have considered the findings of the work of internal audit as part of our planning process.